GChristensen/posts/_posts/2019-08-31-dynamic-org-capture-templates.md

 - `capture-html` - custom subprotocol name used to process HTML which is defined by [org-protocol-capture-html](https://github.com/alphapapa/org-protocol-capture-html) library (it is already included in &rho;Emacs, but requires [pandoc](https://pandoc.org/) somewhere on the PATH).
-The most of URL parameters obtained from Ubiquity are Base64-encoded to preserve UTF-8.

 Org [capture template](https://orgmode.org/manual/Capture-templates.html)
 used to store links and text is completely dynamic and is composed out of the org-protocol link parameters.
+The most of URL parameters obtained from Ubiquity are Base64-encoded to preserve UTF-8.
+File path, headline name and text format are passed through three non-standard parameters:
+`file`, `headline` and `format`.

 Paste the following code into your `.emacs` configuration file: